sacruby/calculator/README.md

 ## Extra Credit

 * Create a "paper tape" function "p" that prints out the history of all input including operators. "c" does not clear history.
 * Add a clear all function that clears both.
 * Add support for entering floating point numbers.
 * Add a "pi" command that adds "Pi" to stack.
 * Add square root "sqrt".
+* Extract Memory into its own class
+* Extract operations into their own classes, and pass in memory object

 ## Extra Extra Credit

 * Save memory and history to a file, and read it in when the program is started